-Pensions are a tax-efficient way to save for the long term.
-That’s because when you pay into a pension, the government gives you tax relief on your contributions.
-This means some of the money that you would have paid in tax can instead go towards your savings for the future.
+Pensions are a tax-efficient way to save long term.
+When you contribute to your pension, the government gives you tax relief - meaning some of the money that you would have paid in tax can instead go towards your savings for the future.

-However, when you come to take money out of your retirement savings, you’ll likely be taxed on some of this income.
-This depends on how much money you’ve saved and how you want to take it.
-Understanding the rules can make sure you don’t get caught out with a tax charge you weren’t expecting.
-Here are some basics to get you started.
+But, when you start withdrawing from your retirement savings, tax might then apply.
+All this depends on how much money you’ve saved and how you want to take it.
+Understanding the rules now can help you avoid getting caught out with a tax charge you weren’t expecting.

 This information is based on our understanding of current taxation law and HMRC practice, which may change.
 The value of any tax relief will depend on individual circumstances.